Privacy Architecture

 What is the difference between CorpToolset and other 'Free' tools?

 Most free tools are data-harvesting machines.
 They provide the tool in exchange for your metadata and document content.
-CorpToolset is an industrial platform designed for professionals who prioritize security.
+CorpToolset is a platform designed for professionals who prioritize security.
 Our revenue model is driven by platform support and advertising, not data resale.